 Fall in Minnesota is an all-too-fleeting beauty with a bit of a bite.
 So naturally, we pack in as many outdoor activities as possible.
 There’s no shortage of things to doo, and a few that are practically required, like an annual apple orchard trip (or five).

-Take your pick from our list of dog-friendly options, then go forth and slurp up our furbulous fall with your furry bestie.
+If you’ve ever wondered “Where can I find a dog-friendly apple orchard near me?” then we have your back.
+Take your pick from our list of Minnesota apple orchards that allow dogs, then go forth and slurp up our furbulous fall with your furry bestie.

 (Editor’s note: Pups are allowed on orchard grounds only, not in buildings.
 Please wear a mask and remember to keep your distance from other apple pickers.
 At the time of writing this, we looked up COVID restrictions.
 Since these things change daily, we recommend calling before your visit.
 Stay safe!)